 1/3 of UK consumers are unsatisfied with customer service most of the time

-75% of consumers cite 9-5 call centre hours as restrictive
+75% of consumers cite 9-5 call center hours as restrictive

-London, UK; October 7, 2021: As Customer Service Week begins, new research from gig customer experience (GigCX) platform Limitless has revealed that consumers are more loyal and more likely to buy from brands that feature customer-led customer service.
-When it comes to getting advice and support on products and services, the majority of consumers want to communicate with tried and tested product users versus customer service call centre agents.
+As Customer Service Week begins, new research from gig customer experience (GigCX) platform Limitless has revealed that consumers are more loyal and more likely to buy from brands that feature customer-led customer service.
+When it comes to getting advice and support on products and services, the majority of consumers want to communicate with tried and tested product users versus customer service call center agents.

 The research, consisting of 1,000 UK respondents aged 16-54, found that 70% of respondents would trust customer service agents more if they were fellow customers and product or service users themselves.

 The research also unveiled that a top priority for consumers is receiving empathetic and genuine responses, and best practice knowledge on using the product or service.
 This was followed by availability of customer service agents 24/7, with 75% of respondents citing 9-5 call center hours as restrictive, or requiring customer service outside of these hours.

 Additionally, with nearly half of consumers stating that the COVID-19 is no longer a valid excuse for poor customer service, organizations need to re-evaluate how they can meet rising consumer expectations as we enter the post-pandemic era.